How Trump, Mnuchin and DeJoy edged the Postal Service into a crisis

 On Friday, DeJoy defended his efforts to find efficiencies in the long term, but promised senators he would do everything in his power to ensure the timely delivery of election mail.

-“I’d like to emphasize there has been no changes of any policies in regard to election mail for the 2020 election,” DeJoy said, saying a new election task force deploy “processes and procedures to advance the election mail, in some cases ahead of first-class mail.”
+“I’d like to emphasize there has been no changes of any policies in regard to election mail for the 2020 election,” DeJoy said, saying a new election task force deploys “processes and procedures to advance the election mail, in some cases ahead of first-class mail.”

 “We will scour every plant each night leading up to Election Day,” he said.